077Jungle/CS149-asst4/README.md

 ## Environment Setup ##

-Early starters of this assignment should get started by running on the 4-core (8 hyperthread) machines in the Myth cluster.
+Final grading of this assignment will be performed on 32 vCPU machines that you will run on the AWS cloud platform (see [cloud_readme.md](cloud_readme.md) for setup).
+However, you may begin this assignment on the 4-core (8 hyperthread) machines in the Myth cluster if you would like.
 These machines will suffice for basic development and performance testing.
-However final grading will be performed on 32 vCPU machines that you will run on the AWS cloud platform (see [cloud_readme.md](cloud_readme.md) for setup).
+That being said, **test your code on AWS before submitting**.

 To get started on myth machines: